boylesoftware/x2node-tutorial/README.md

 ```

 Note that we had to "dance around" the `id` field a little bit.
 The [x2node-records](https://github.com/boylesoftware/x2node-records) module requires an ID for every record type, so we have to include it in our additional record type definition.
 On the other hand, the new order template does not have the ID when submitted so the validators complain because the field is required and it is missing.
 What we do then is we disable the implicitly assigned `required` validator on the `id` field by including it with a minus sign like `-required`.

+When we detect a validation error, we use the framework's low-level web-service module [x2node-ws](https://github.com/boylesoftware/x2node-ws) to create an error response and return it as a rejected promise.
+By returning a rejected promise, the hook aborts the rest of the call processing logic, rolls back the database transaction and sends the rejection reason as the response to the API client.
+The `ws.createResponse()` function is used to create API response objects.

 The subsequent custom handler logic happens within the transaction, so it all goes into our `beforeCreate` hook.